QuentinRa/blog.quentinra.dev/proj/design-patterns/index.md

 </blockquote>

 6. In ``Java``, `Collection<E>` defines a method `Iterator<E> iterator()`
-allowing to iterates concrete collections.
+allowing to iterate concrete collections.

 <blockquote class="spoiler">
 That's the <code>Iterator</code> pattern.
-But I have some doubts, because for me, it's also the
+But I have some doubts because, for me, this may also be the

 * <code>Factory</code> pattern
 (since we are creating concrete iterators that are